robin0728/PythonLearning/README.md

 # PythonLearning
-this repository is used to learn Python program
+this is my first github program. use this tool to manage my python program.